Clarity Turnaround: Skilled and experienced allies and a friend on your side fighting your corner at a time when you really need it.

 Will I be disqualified as a director?

-In 2019/20 the number of disqualified directors totaled 1,280, slightly up on the previous year’s total of 1,243, with an average disqualification length of 5 years and 4 months.
+In 2022/23 the number of disqualified directors totalled 932, slightly down on the previous year’s total of 1,243, with an average disqualification length of 7 years and 4 months.

-87.2% of those disqualifications were dealt with by way of negotiated undertakings with only 12.8% by way of Court Orders.
+The vast majority of those disqualifications were dealt with by way of negotiated undertakings with only a small number by way of Court Orders.

-The most common allegation made in director disqualifications is that the Crown (which usually refers to HM Revenue and Customs) has been unfairly treated.
+The most common allegations made in director disqualifications recently relate to COVID-19 financial support scheme abuses and more traditionally that the Crown (which usually refers to HM Revenue and Customs) has been unfairly treated.
 Unfair treatment of the Crown can range from cases where a director had made a conscious decision to pay other creditors rather than company taxes to cases where a director has defrauded or attempted to defraud HM Revenue and Customs.
 Unfair treatment of the Crown has been the most common allegation made since comparable records began in 2011/12.

 Every director in every insolvent company is a potential target for disqualification so the above statistics reveal the low probability of any individual director facing disqualification action and the major reason for disqualification targeting being unfair treatment of the Crown.